 As students move from primary to secondary school, we encourage ambitious goals.
 Everybody is responsible for creating a culture of high expectations and academic excellence.
-From the moment you choose our school, we work hard behind the scenes with your primary school to get to know your child.
+From the moment you choose our school, we work hard with your primary school to get to know your child.